 "I was naked and you gave me clothing, I was sick and you took care of me, I was in prison and you visited me.”
 Matthew 25:36

-Join Mennonite Central Committee (MCC) Great Lakes for this week-long learning tour focusing on the complex dynamics of the U.S. criminal justice system including diverse perspectives from individuals, as well as exposure to the systemic forces at play that have led to mass incarceration and the criminalization of marginalized groups.
-Based in Goshen, Ind., the tour will include day trips to South Bend, Elkhart and Bunker Hill, Ind.
+Join Mennonite Central Committee (MCC) Great Lakes for this learning tour that will immerse participants into the complex dynamics of the U.S. criminal justice system including diverse perspectives from individuals (men, women, people of color, young adults), as well as exposure to the systemic forces at play that have led to mass incarceration and the criminalization of marginalized groups.

 Participants will journey from the local community level through the criminal justice system, learning about law enforcement, sentencing, incarceration and re-entry.

 The learning tour will be framed by six key concerns:

 - Racial disparities and the direct link with Mass Incarceration

 - Pipeline to Prison: Today’s Offender, Yesterday’s Victim: Female, Poor and Incarcerated